A different kind of school

 Our core principles are simple: we believe that instruction should be targeted to best serve each student, and that students should be bought in on learning to the greatest extent possible.

 Targeted instruction means that we test each student’s abilities on entry, and move each student through core instruction as fast as they can master each concept (and no faster).
-Reading, writing, and mathematics assignments are individual to each student.
+Parents and students do not have to lobby for consideration for a gifted program or for ‘enrichment’ when a student is bored: if they’re ready, they will be immediately placed into more advanced material.
 If a student has mastered something, it’s time for them to move on.
 If they don’t have the context needed to understand a concept, it’s time to move back to where the student is struggling and build up stronger foundational knowledge.

 For some students, this looks like skipping 50% of the exercises in a book and moving on to new material without wasting time with unnecessary review.
 For others, it looks like completing the same grade of material across two different curricula, because the student needs that much practice to develop true mastery over the skills.
 In both cases, a majority of students progress faster than than would be expected of them in a traditional school.

+No. School takes hard work, but it’s not good for kids to work all day - and kids do also learn essential life lessons through board games and unstructured outdoor play.
 A focused student can often complete their required work in a fraction of the school day, leaving them free to play, read, draw, or earn bonus rewards by completing even more schoolwork in their most challenging subject.
-Most students do core work for about two or three hours a day (almost never in one sitting), and spend most of the rest of the day playing or reading for pleasure.
+Early elementary students do core work for about one or two hours a day (almost never in one sitting), and spend most of the rest of the day playing or reading for pleasure.
 Our soundproofed playroom and outdoor space ensure that kids can take breaks as needed without disturbing those who are still working.
+Late elementary students learn to do sustained work for longer periods - but still spend a lot of the day outdoors, playing board games, or reading in the library.

 How do you make all this work?
 Small class sizes, building rapport with students, and a lot of teamwork with parents.
 With between 4 and 10 kids, our educators have time to figure out where each kid is at, design lessons uniquely for them, and work with them one-on-one, which is how many kids learn best.
 While the initial process of finding work a child is motivated to do may be time-consuming, students who have hit their stride and found materials that work for them often need less individualized lesson planning for some time.
 We also continually communicate with parents about what each kid is studying and what challenges they’re facing, and many parents drop in to teach guest lessons each week.